godotengine/godot-docs/classes/class_openxripbinding.rst

 Description
 -----------

-This binding resource binds an OpenXR action to inputs or outputs.
+This binding resource binds an :ref:`OpenXRAction<class_OpenXRAction>` to inputs or outputs.
 As most controllers have left hand and right versions that are handled by the same interaction profile we can specify multiple bindings.
 For instance an action "Fire" could be bound to both "/user/hand/left/input/trigger" and "/user/hand/right/input/trigger".

 Properties
 ----------